Counting Blanks in Polygonal Arrangements: Introduction

 \section{Introduction}

-Consider a two-dimensional cake $C$ with $m$ pairwise-interior-disjoint toppings $Z_1,Z_2,\ldots,Z_m$.
-We would like to partition the entire cake to pairwise-interior-disjoint pieces $Z_1',Z_2',\ldots,$ such that each topping is contained in a piece and each piece contains at most a single topping.
+Consider a two-dimensional cake $C$ with $m$ non-overlapping toppings $Z_1,Z_2,\ldots,Z_m$.
+We want to cut the cake without harming the toppings.
+I.e, we want to partition the entire cake to non-overlapping pieces $Z_1',Z_2',\ldots,$ such that each topping is contained in a piece and each piece contains at most a single topping.
 There are some geometric constraints on the pieces, e.g, they should be polygonal or convex or rectangular.
 This might require us to add some ``blanks'' --- pieces with no topping.
 For example, in the rectangular cake at the left of Figure \ref{fig:intro} there are $m=4$ rectangular toppings.
 If the pieces must be axes-parallel rectangles, then we will need to add at least one blank, denoted at the right by $Z_5'$.

 Given $m$ and the geometric constraint on the pieces, how many blanks must we add in the worst case (for the worst initial arrangement of toppings)?